hiei23/Portafolio/Readme.md

 #### CSC207 fall 2014 project - Triage ####

-It involed creating an Android app for a triage.
+It involed creating a basic Android app for a triage.

 **Features**: